 How to Add Water and Heat Up an Aquarium

 First, check the aquarium for leaks.
 Fill the tank with about two inches of water and wait for about half an hour.
 If there are any leaks, it is better to find it out right away and not when the whole aquarium is filled with water.
-If there are no leaks after half an hour, fill the tank by about one-third of the way and wait another half hour.
+If there are no leaks after half an hour, fill the tank by about one-third of the way and wait another half.

 Conduct your leak experiments in a place that won’t be ruined by a leak.
 Buy a sealant in advance so that you can immediately repair the aquarium if there are leaks.
 Fill the aquarium the two-thirds of the way.
-When you’ve arranged all the decorations in your aquarium properly, fill the aquarium to the top, leaving about one inch from the edge.
+When you’ve arranged all the decorations in your aquarium correctly, fill the aquarium to the top, leaving about one inch from the edge.

 Next, fill the filter tank with water and plug it in.
 Water should begin to circulate evenly and quietly after a couple of minutes.
 Turn on the powerhead or pump if you have a bottom filter.
-Water should move vertically through the tubes.
+Rain should move vertically through the tubes.

 Wait an hour or two, and then check the temperature for acceptable limits and the aquarium for leaks, making sure that the water is circulating normally.

 Some lamps emit so much heat that the water temperature changes dramatically.
 When you turn off these lamps, the temperature will change dramatically again.
-This fluctuation is bad for fish.
+This fluctuation is terrible for fish.
 If this happens, buy lamps that do not emit so much heat.